-3. Has the Council successfully integrated substance misuse prevention and SUD treatment and recovery or Yes No co-occurring disorder issues, concerns, and activities into its work?

-4. Is the membership representative of the service area population (e.g. ethnic, cultural, linguistic, rural,

-5. Please describe the duties and responsibilities of the Council, including how it gathers meaningful input from people in recovery, families, and other important stakeholders, and how it has advocated for individuals with SMI or SED.
+- 3. Has the Council successfully integrated substance misuse prevention and SUD treatment and recovery or co-occurring disorder issues, concerns, and activities into its work? - 4.
+Is the membership representative of the service area population (e.g. ethnic, cultural, linguistic, rural, suburban, urban, older adults, families of young children)? - 5.
+Please describe the duties and responsibilities of the Council, including how it gathers meaningful input from people in recovery, families, and other important stakeholders, and how it has advocated for individuals with SMI or SED.